“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 A. You get on the internet and search for the nearest soup kitchen.

-B. You search Amazon for office noise canceling headphones.
+B. You search Amazon for office noise-cancelling headphones.

 C. You open a bottle of Merlot and pour yourself a glass.

 What is the correct answer?
-You have no clue?
-Let me help you then.
+Do you have no clue?
+Let me help.

 We don’t lie.
 We compete

-Christian Rudder, founder of the dating platform OkCupid analyzed 1,5 millions profiles of his active users.
-He came to interesting conclusions.
+Christian Rudder, founder of OkCupid's dating platform, analysed 1.5 million profiles of his active users and reached exciting conclusions.

 Men on his platform stated that they earn more than £100.
 000 whole 4